-Teaching Assistants work as part of a team with the SENCO and teachers to support students' individual needs and helping with inclusion of students with SEND within the class.
+Teaching Assistants work as part of a team with the SENDCo and teachers to support students' individual needs and helping with inclusion of students with SEND within the class.
+The SENDCo has completed the NASENCO qualification and is currently completing the Certificate in Psychometric Testing, Assessment and Access Arrangements.
+The Trainee SENDCo has also completed the NASENCO qualification.

 Specific Teaching Assistants have had specific training in the following areas: